Margot-D/lompeOSSE/README.md

 ## Documentation

+The LompeOSSE module includes in-script documentation at the beginning of each file.
+In addition, a demo script is provided to illustrate end-to-end usage of the OSSE workflow.
+More practical examples can be found in the examples/ folder.

-LompeOSSE follows a similar structure and documentation as the Lompe tool.
-For detailed information on specific features and usage, refer to the Lompe documentation or check the examples provided in the repository.
+For detailed information about the underlying Lompe technique, please refer to the official Lompe documentation at the [Lompe GitHub repository](https://github.com/klaundal/lompe).
+That repository also includes several usage examples.

-### Lompe papers:
-- Main Lompe paper that describes the technique: `Local Mapping of Polar Ionospheric Electrodynamics <https://doi.org/10.1029/2022JA030356>`_
-- Paper about the Lompe code: `The Lompe code: A Python toolbox for ionospheric data analysis <https://doi.org/10.3389/fspas.2022.1025823>`_

 ## Funding